DAMEDIC/fhir-toolbox-go/README.md

 ## Contribution

-We are happy to accept contributions to this project.
+We are happy to accept contributions.
 Bugfixes are always welcomed.
-For more complex features we would like to see long-term commitment to maintain the contirbuted source codes.
+For more complex features we appreciate commitment to maintain the contributed sources as unmaintained/dead code eventually becomes a burden.